Jacques Beauchamp: Career

 Beauchamp left the Montréal-Matin in 1969 with Jean-Pierre Sanche and Marcel Gaudette to join Le Journal de Montréal.
 He had a large impact on the journal and was considered the most widely read sports journalist in Quebec.
 During his tenure at the paper, readership increased from 48,000 copies daily to 100,000 in one year which publisher Pierre Péladeau attributed to Beauchamp saying, "if Jacques Beauchamp had not entered the Journal de Montréal, we would never have experienced such a boom.
 To a certain extent, we even owe the Journal's survival to him."
 His influence expanded beyond newspaper sales and influenced the hiring of Jacques Demers by the Chicago Cougars.
 Beauchamp had previously befriended Demers while he was coaching the Chateauguay Junior B team and he wrote favorably of the man upon the creation of the World Hockey Association in 1972.
 During his 19 years with the paper, in which he served as director of the sports section, Beauchamp searched the province of Quebec for younger reporters to join the journal.

 Beauchamp eventually followed Péladeau in founding the Philadelphia Journal in 1977, a daily sports-heavy tabloid of which Beauchamp was the editor-in-chief.
 When speaking of the newspaper, he said "we're going to try to build our paper on happiness, on smiles".
 Beauchamp served as a vice-president of media conglomerate Quebecor Media, the parent company of the Philadelphia Journal.

 Awards and honours

 Beauchamp's journalism work was recognized by the Hockey Hall of Fame in 1982 with the Elmer Ferguson Memorial Award, given to media members who "distinguished themselves during their career".
 Beauchamp suffered from diabetes throughout his life and his activism was recognized by the Juvenile Diabetes International organization in 1982 with the Man of the Year award.
 In 1986, he became a Member of the Order of Canada for his "outstanding contribution to amateur and professional sports".

-The Montreal Canadiens also recognized the journalist by creating the Jacques Beauchamp Molson Trophy in 1982 which was awarded at the end of each season to two players.
+The Montreal Canadiens also recognized the journalist by creating the Jacques Beauchamp Molson Trophy in 1982.
+The trophy is awarded at the end of each season to "the member of the Canadiens who played a dominant role during the regular season, without obtaining any particular honor," as selected by the local media.
 They also established the Bell Centre Salon Jacques-Beauchamp media lounge.

 Personal life and death

 Beauchamp and his wife Murielle had one daughter together, Suzanne, before his death on September 17, 1988.
+He died in Montreal, and was interred at Repos St-François d'Assise Cemetery in Montreal.